DemonTheGeek/COMP3005FinalProject2/README.md

 I built it from a draw.io template.
 Either way, it should show how my tables connect.

+The code was done in the Intellij IDE.
 I wasn't able to get to implementing the functions, but I know that the little code I have connects to the database properly.
 There's a list in there of functions I thought would be necessary.
 The plan was to use a command line interface, beginning with the user selecting whether they're a member, trainer, or admin.